CoNarrative/glujs-guide-built/the-view-model-in-full.md

 });
 ```

 The provided fields are added as normal properties to the view model and indeed can overlap with them (you can declare them both in the fields and in the main body normally).
-The only thing that is different is that they are specially marked by gluJS for serialization.
+The only thing that is different is that they are specially marked by GluJS for serialization.

 This lets you do a few special things.
 First, you can load data into them (deserialize) in one step using a `.loadData` method.